There’s that lovely saying that goes something like, "One man’s weed is another man’s wildflower."

 Imagine yourself at 21?
 What were you doing?
 Well, at 21, Lucy was appointed the curator at the Auckland Museum.

-Barely more than a child herself, Lucy had a special talent for engaging young students.
+Barely more than a child herself, Lucy had a unique talent for engaging young students.
 Ever-encouraging and relatable, Lucy sparked a love of horticulture in her students.

 Botany Trots were these little botanical excursions for the children of New Zealand.
 Now, isn't that sweet?